SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ---------

-The ``Self`` type isn't a specific type, but rather lets you conveniently name the type of the current declaration without repeating or knowing that type's name.
+The ``Self`` type isn't a specific type, but rather lets you conveniently refer to the current type without repeating or knowing that type's name.

 In a protocol declaration or a protocol member declaration,